-Tincher, a Republican, was the representative for Kansas's 7th congressional district from 1925 to 1927.
+Tincher was the representative for Kansas’s 7th congressional district and was a Republican.
+He served from 1925 to 1927.

 From May 1919 to Mar 1927, Tincher missed 183 of 994 roll call votes, which is 18.4%.
 This is on par with the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.